ppc64le/build-scripts/d/drupal-encrypt/README.md

 Summary :-

-    To run test cases in drupal module we need drupal core package and drupal complete framework which incluse one database,apache server,and core package itself.
+    To run test cases in drupal module, we need drupal core package and drupal complete framework which incluse one database, apache server, and core package itself.
-    There are 3 type of tests in drupal unit,functional,intergration.
-For unit test we dont need drupal full framework like database.
+    There are 3 type of tests in drupal unit, functional, intergration.
+For unit test we don't need drupal full framework like database.
-    Unit test does not use database testing.
+    Unit test don't use database testing.

 *************************